TeamMH/minehutxyz/Server Types/KitPVP.md

 Holographic displays - Lets you put floating text around, can be good for directing newer players.

+Essentials chat/spawn - These are two of the most widely used essential addons, as it allows you to have the ability to customize chat, or set spawnpoints for people.

 **The following plugins require a seperate plugin called ProtocolLib**

 Matrix anticheat - A pretty great anticheat that can sniff put hackers pretty well.

 SuperVanish - The best plugin if you want to appear as if ypu are offline to players on your server.

+## Your Map

+Make sure that you have some sort of confined area to PvP in, otherwise people would spread out too much and less encounters would occur.